ALERT: It's tax season! We've had many questions around THPRD's Tax ID - and wanted to share it here: Tax ID: 93-6011018

 We value your input and we do listen.
-At the end of each session, evaluation forms are available for you to complete and many centers will send them to you via the email you provided on your park district account.
+At the end of each session, evaluation forms will send them to you via the email you provided on your park district account.
 We want to know about your and your child's experience throughout the session.
 These evaluation forms are used to help us gauge the effectiveness of our program.

 Make A Splash